oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_loggingsearch_search_facts_module.rst

 ..
 Description

-- Fetches details about a Search resource in Oracle Cloud Infrastructure
+- Fetches details about one or multiple Search resources in Oracle Cloud Infrastructure
 - Submit a query to search logs.
 - See `Using the API <https://docs.cloud.oracle.com/Content/Logging/Concepts/using_the_api_searchlogs.htm>`_ for SDK examples.